 Psychotropic Medications kill 500k+ Western adults annually, with few positive benefits – according to a leading scientist.
-Reblogged from http://rt.com/uk/258133-antidepressants-unnecessary-for-many/ with my comments in italics.
-Psychotropic Medications also known as psychiatric drugs lead to the deaths of over 500,000 people aged 65 and over annually in the West, a Danish scientist says.
+Reblogged from https://rt.com/uk/258133-antidepressants-unnecessary-for-many/ with my comments in italics.
+Psychotropic Medications are also known as psychiatric drugs lead to the deaths of over 500,000 people aged 65 and over annually in the West, a Danish scientist says.
 He warns the benefits of these drugs are “minimal,” and have been vastly overstated.
-Research director at Denmark’s Nordic Cochrane Centre, Professor Peter Gøtzsche, says the use of most antidepressants and dementia drugs could be halted without inflicting harm on patients.
+The research director at Denmark’s Nordic Cochrane Centre, Professor Peter Gøtzsche, says the use of most antidepressants and dementia drugs could be halted without inflicting harm on patients.
 The Danish scientist’s views were published in the British Medical Journal on Tuesday.

 No Kidding.
 Besides having minimal benefits, antidepressants are not benign because their negative side effects can have catastrophic consequences.
 When are the psychopharmacologists, licensed social workers, psychiatrists, doctors and psychologists going to get the memo?

 His scathing analysis will likely prove controversial among traditional medics.
-However, concern is mounting among doctors and scientists worldwide that psychotropic medications are doing more harm than good.
+However, the concern is mounting among doctors and scientists worldwide that psychotropic medications are doing more harm than good.
 In particular, they say antipsychotic drugs have been overprescribed to many dementia patients in a bid to calm agitated behavior.
 Gøtzsche warns psychiatric drugs kill patients year in year out, and hold few positive benefits.
-He says in excess of half a million citizens across the Western world aged 65 and over die annually as a result of taking these drugs.
+He says in excess of half a million citizens across the Western world aged 65 and over dies annually as a result of taking these drugs.

 Psychotropic Medications Do More Harm Than Good